 An employee handbook is valuable only if your employees read and understand the policies and expectations.
 Employees should sign a stand-alone acknowledgement form confirming receipt and understanding of the handbook.
 The signed form should be kept in your employee’s personnel file.

 Don’t expect employees to search for emails regarding important company policy changes.
 Update your employee handbook yearly and have it reviewed by legal counsel.
-If you’re still challenged, MidwestHR is a top PEO (professional employer organization) in Illinois that helps clients with everything HR-related including customized employee handbooks.
-Give us a call 630-836-3000 to get started.
+If you’re still challenged, MidwestHR is a top Chicago PEO (professional employer organization) in Illinois that helps clients with everything HR-related including customized employee handbooks.
+Give us a call 630-836-3000 to get started with HR outsourcing today.